Losing Trick Count (LTC) in bridge

 Add your losers to partner's losers and subtract the total from 24.
 The answer will tell you how many tricks your side can expect to make.

-You can get even more accuracy with the losing trick count by making a few adjustments.
+You can get even more accuracy with the Losing Trick Count in bridge by making a few adjustments.

 LTC is most accurate with a 9-card fit.
 Add half a loser for an 8-card fit.